MarkBrezina/Ctrl-Alt-DefeatTheMarket/Round 3/README.md

 Instead, ORCHIDS were also tradable on the exchange of the south archipelago.
 Therefore, we implemented arbitrage between the two exchanges.
 We placed orders that maximizes expected profit per trade (= (enter price on this island - exit price on the south archipelago - shipping cost - import tariff) * execution probability).
 We estimated the execution probability through our own experiment.

 ## ETF / basket arbitrage

+From previous years we had PICNIC_BASKET, UKULELE, DIP, and BAGUETTE.
+We have been informed that one PICNIC_BASKET consists of one UKULELE, two BAGUETTEs, and four DIPs.
-Gift baskets, chocolate, roses, and strawberries were introduced in Round 3.
+WE also had Gift baskets, chocolate, roses, and strawberries were introduced in Round 3.
 Each gift basket consisted of 4 chocolate bars, 6 strawberries, and 1 rose.
 Our main focus in this round was spread trading, where we defined the spread as:
 ```
 basket - synthetic
 ```